-- If everybody has an unconditional source of income, not dependent on paid work, there is the possibility to work shorter job-hours.
+• If everybody has an unconditional source of income, not dependent on paid work, there is the possibility to work shorter job-hours.
 Some trades unions are currently campaigning for a four-day work-week, but this applies only to workers in conventional employment.
-A basic income gives everybody - self-employed or employed - the opportunity to cut down on hours of paid work. - For people on 'if and when' contracts or those who find themselves underemployed, a basic income can alleviate some of the stress caused by uncertainty regarding regularity or uncertainty of pay.
+A basic income gives everybody - selfemployed or employed - the opportunity to cut down on hours of paid work.

+- For people on 'if and when' contracts or those who find themselves underemployed, a basic income can alleviate some of the stress caused by uncertainty regarding regularity or uncertainty of pay.
 This has huge benefits in terms of quality of life, including physical health and mental wellbeing. - Having one's own unconditional source of income can empower each partner to negotiate greater equality in couple relationships.
 This has particular relevance for women in that it could enable more women to negotiate for a fairer allocation of domestic chores and caring responsibilities in the household.
 Improved fairness is closely connected with better quality of life and better balance between paid and unpaid work.

-3. Autonomy and meaningful choice in relationships
+Autonomy and meaningful choice in relationships

 Having an unconditional source of income can give more autonomy and meaningful choice for those who want to leave an abusive or otherwise unsatisfactory relationship.

 Basic income will not by itself bring about empowerment for women but it is part of the infrastructure that supports their empowerment.
 It enables both sexes to negotiate and try out changed ways of living, on more equal terms.

-4. Funding a basic income
+Funding a basic income

 The overall cost of basic income depends on its amount, but if the level is roughly the same as existing social welfare benefits, then the net cost would be similar to the cost of the current welfare system.
-The financing of a basic income has already been studied by numerous parties in Ireland, including NESC, a Commission on Taxation, a Commission on Social Welfare, the ESRI and Social Justice Ireland, whose most recent calculations demonstrate that a basic income of €200 per week for adults 18-65, with appropriate top-ups for people with special needs, could be financed from by feasible changes within the existing income tax and social welfare system.
+The financing of a basic income has already been studied by numerous parties in Ireland, including NESC, a Commission on Taxation, a Commission on Social Welfare, the ESRI and Social Justice Ireland, whose most recent calculations demonstrate that a basic income of €200 per week for adults 18-65, with appropriate top-ups for people with special needs, could be financed from existing social welfare payments and tax credits, along with a single tax rate of 48%, two rates of 30% and 60%, on personal incomes.

+This means of funding basic income makes use of current tax and social welfare procedures.
 It would be desirable, however, for the government to research and implement more ecologically sustainable methods of funding into the future.